COVID: Are mix-and-match vaccines the way forward? | DW | 09.06.2021

 A new German study reports that a combination of the AstraZeneca and BioNTech vaccines triggers a remarkably stronger immune response than sticking with one kind of shot.

-At first, after the European Medicines Agency gave its approval in January, the AstraZeneca vaccine against COVID-19 was used for anyone who needed it in Germany.
-After discovering that especially younger people who had received the shot might face an increased risk of dangerous blood clots in the brain, however, on April 1, 2021, Germany's Standing Committee on Vaccination (Stiko) recommended not to use AstraZeneca to immunize people under 60 years old.
+Following its approval from the European Medicines Agency in January, the AstraZeneca vaccine against COVID-19 was administered to all adults in Germany.
+After discovering that especially younger women who received the shot faced an increased risk of dangerous blood clots in the brain, however, Germany's Standing Committee on Vaccination (Stiko) in April recommended limiting use of AstraZeneca to people over 60.

 That meant quite a few people who had received their first dose of AstraZeneca had to then get BioNTech-Pfizer or Moderna for their second shot.
 Today, all adults in Germany, no matter their age, can be vaccinated with AstraZeneca again, if the patient and doctor have a conversation about the risks prior to the jab.